determined-ai/determined/docs/quickstart-mdldev.rst

       pip install determined
       det deploy local cluster-up

-   If your local machine does not have a supported Nvidia GPU, include the ``no-gpu`` option:
+   If your local machine does not have a supported NVIDIA GPU, include the ``no-gpu`` option:

    .. code:: bash